Environmental Affirmative Rights in the 21st Century

-Moderator: Michael Herz, Arthur Kaplan Professor of Law, Benjamin N. Cardozo School of Law.
+- Michael Herz, Arthur Kaplan Professor of Law, Benjamin N. Cardozo School of Law

-- Erin Ryan: Elizabeth C. and Clyde W. Atkinson Professor of Law, Florida State University; and
+- Erin Ryan, Elizabeth C. and Clyde W. Atkinson Professor of Law, Florida State University

 Constitutional Law | Environmental Law

-Herz, Michael; Davis, Martha; May, James R.; Ryan, Erin; Serkin, Christopher; and Law Review, Cardozo, "Environmental Affirmative Rights in the 21st Century" (2020).
-Floersheimer Center for Constitutional Democracy.
+Floersheimer Center for Constitutional Democracy, "Environmental Affirmative Rights in the 21st Century" (2020).
+Floersheimer Center for Constitutional Democracy Recordings.
 3.